-If you’re not sure where to start with Lesbrary (queer women) reading, here are some of my favourites.
+If you’re not sure where to start with queer women books, here are some of my favourites.

 This 1970s novel is not only a lesbian/queer women classic, it also entertaining and challenges social norms even to this day.
 I still remember the day I realized I needed to read more queer women books.
 It was when my mother found out I had not read Rubyfruit Jungle and said “And you call yourself a lesbian.”
 I’m glad she shamed me into picking it up.
 Lesbian author.

 2) Patience and Sarah (or A Place for Us) by Isabel Miller

 Written in 1969, but set in the early 19th century, this queer classic also manages to tell a romance between two women without being depressing.
 It also influenced my very author’s work: Sarah Waters.